 America’s decathlon hero

-Bruce Jenner (now Caitlyn) won the decathlon at the 1976 Summer Games with a world-record score.
+Caitlyn Jenner won the decathlon at the 1976 Summer Games with a world-record score.
 Jenner memorably obtained an American flag and ran around the Olympic track with it in a victory lap.
-Jenner later adorned the cover of a Wheaties box and was revered on television shows and with numerous awards.
+She later adorned the cover of a Wheaties box and was revered on television shows and with numerous awards.
 Later in life, Jenner has become an advocate for transgender rights.